enkidevs/curriculum/react/react-intermediary/react-redux-i/react-the-redux-store.md

 ## Revision

-What method is used to send an action to the store and to change the state?
+What method is used to send an action to the redux store (which might trigger a state update)?
 ???

 - `dispatch()`